doomer-doomer/Music-Player/README.md

 This Flutter-based music player offers a sleek and intuitive interface for managing and enjoying your music collection.

 ## Features:
-- Search for millions of songs from Spotify's database
+- Search for millions of songs from Spotify's database.
-- Get any song audio from the YTExplode
+- Get any song audio from the YTExplode.
-- Control song management globally
+- Control song management globally.

 ## Demonstration:
 <img src="https://github.com/doomer-doomer/Music-Player/assets/74721478/34d75b2c-970d-490d-88a8-e3280a916099" data-canonical-src="https://github.com/doomer-doomer/Music-Player/assets/74721478/34d75b2c-970d-490d-88a8-e3280a916099" width="200" height="400" />